-The biggest issue I had here was that they’re a bit small for larger fish, and it definitely should be supplemented by either vegetables or some sort of algae to ensure proper digestion.
+The biggest issue I had here was that they’re a bit small for larger fish, and they definitely should be supplemented by either vegetables or some sort of algae to ensure proper digestion.

 Still, it’s a great protein-packed floating pellet.